kailash-manasarovar/statement/docs/timeline/2023/july.md

 - At the beginning of this month, Elon Musk makes it impossible to look at other accounts' content unless you are logged in.
 - Up until then, I had been looking at the `@jctot19` account activity fairly easily as, even though the account had blocked me, I didn't have to log in to see the posts.
-- Now that was impossible unless I used a fake account, which I did a couple of times, but it was cumbersome and they seemed to know about them immediately.
+- Now that was impossible unless I used a fake account, which I did a couple of times, but it was cumbersome and whoever was managing this account seemed to know about these accounts immediately.
 - So, instead, I start to look him up on Google search using the following search terms:

     - `jctot19 twitter`
     - `jctot19 x`

-- I did this a lot when I was in Thailand.
+- I did this a lot when I was in Thailand on my mobile phone.
 - The results I see, particularly in the image section, seem to be part of the conversation I'm having with the trumpet teacher.

 !!! info "Extremely significant results"
     - This ended up being one of the more definitive ways the hackers communicated with me and shared information.
     - The hackers were able to manipulate the results of all my Google search requests.
-    - This seemed incredible to me at first; but given their root access into my laptop, phone, and thus social media accounts, it would be a pretty rudimentary attack.
+    - This seemed incredible to me at first; but given their root access into my laptop, phone, and thus social media accounts, it would be a pretty rudimentary attack and with some time and investment the hack could become complex and full of features.
     - Significant pictures, or posts, would appear in these results and then disappear.
     - This is where they will eventually post the picture of me in my underwear that I will take of myself in August 2023 with my mobile phone.
     - I will explain how this has been happening to the police and two cyber experts the following May, who all fail to provide any assistance.